-This section describes how to configure optional features of the Artix security server, such as single sign-on and the authorization manager.
+Overview This section describes how to configure optional features of the Artix security server, such as single sign-on and the authorization manager.
 These features can be combined with any iSF adapter type.

-Configuring Single Sign-On Properties page 331 Configuring the Log4J Logging page 333
+In this section This section contains the following subsections: Configuring Single Sign-On Properties page 285 Configuring the Log4J Logging page 287